Prime Time in the Vegas Strip Clubs is Later than in Other Cities

 Also, stage performances tend to get better if there are customers showing appreciation, whether the crowd is huge yet or not.
 To me a stage performance is as erotic as a lap dance, and so I’m prepared to pay as much for a stage performance as I would for a lap dance.
 So even though I often go to the Vegas strip clubs early, I tend to see great stage performances because I tip the stage dancers a lot.

-In addition, you will often find exceptional drink and private dance deals in the afternoon and early evening, plus other amenities like free or discounted food (see the club reviews for details).
+In addition, you will often find exceptional drink and private dance deals in the afternoon and early evening, plus other amenities like free or discounted food.
+For example, Deja Vu Showgirls (club review/ club website) offers an open bar (domestics and wells) from 6 pm to 10 pm seven nights a week.
+What’s the catch?
+There isn’t one.
+They’re trying to get guys to come earlier to the club.

 So there’s no reason not to come to a Vegas strip club early if that’s what you prefer.
 Just understand that the party will just be getting underway, and don’t read anything into it.